gloria-gloglo23333/msc_cc_adv_project_VOTRIX/README.md

 - The Frozen Haven

-This is the final scence.
+This is the final scene.
 It is a snow garden which is full of white and blue colours.
 The player need to hit the snow flower to exit this level.

 ![WechatIMG243](https://user-images.githubusercontent.com/73170220/174632347-75e53e0f-a08c-4f67-8267-9cc345d625de.jpeg)